python/importlib_metadata/docs/using.rst

 Distribution metadata
 ---------------------

-Every distribution package includes some metadata, which you can extract using the
+Every :term:`packaging:Distribution Package` includes some metadata, which you can extract using the
 ``metadata()`` function::